barebox/barebox/Documentation/user/devicetree.rst

 the kernel.
 The behaviour is controlled by different variables:

 ``global.of.overlay.path``
-  Overlays are read from this directory. barebox will try to apply all overlays found here if not limited by one of the other variables below.
+  Overlays are read from this path.
+The path can either be a directory which contains the overlays or a path to a FIT-image. barebox will try to apply all overlays found if not limited by one of the other variables below.
 When the path given here is an absolute path it is used as is.
 A relative path is relative to ``/`` or relative to the rootfs when using bootloader spec.
 ``global.of.overlay.compatible``
   This is a space separated list of compatibles.
 Only overlays matching one of these compatibles will be applied.
 When this list is empty then all overlays will be applied.
 Overlays that don't have a compatible are considered being always compatible.
 ``global.of.overlay.pattern``
-  This is a space separated list of file patterns.
-An overlay is only applied when its filename matches one of the patterns.
+  This is a space separated list of file patterns or FIT-image config-node name patterns.
+An overlay is only applied when its filename or FIT-image config-node name matches one of the patterns.
 The patterns can contain ``*`` and ``?`` as wildcards.
-The default is ``*`` which means all files are applied.
+The default is ``*`` which means all files or FIT-Image config-nodes are applied.
 ``global.of.overlay.filter``
   This is a space separated list of filters to apply.
 There are two generic filters:
   ``pattern`` matches ``global.of.overlay.pattern`` above, ``compatible`` matches